Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research: Detailed Implementation Notes

-Nevertheless, many detectors exhibit a high false positive rate, particularly for human-written text that follows formulaic structures.
+\paragraph{Risks \& Considerations} Some detectors exhibit a high false positive rate, particularly for human-written text that follows formulaic structures.
 These detectors often struggle to generalize across domains and have particular difficulty identifying text that has only been minimally modified by humans \citep{wu2025survey}.
 Given these limitations, we advise the use of these tools only in post-hoc checks and in conjunction with other detection measures.